Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Results

 \subsubsection{Predicting the gender of speakers}

-As discussed in \Cref{related:gender}, the information about speakers' gender may be detected from the grammatical structures used in their speech for all the analyzed languages but English if speakers use phrases related to their personal beliefs and feelings.
-Another possibility to detect gender is if speakers of different gender indeed use different language.
+As discussed in Section \ref{related:gender}, the information about speakers' gender may be detected from the grammatical structures used in their speech for all the analyzed languages but English if speakers use phrases related to their personal beliefs and feelings.
+Another possibility to detect gender is if speakers of different gender indeed use different languages.
+We test differences in the speech between genders in two ways: first, we predict the gender in the original language, and second, we translate all speeches to English, and predict the gender of the translated speeches, thereby avoiding possible leakage from grammatical structures in the original languages.

-As \Cref{tab:gender} shows, gender is detectable to some degree in all analyzed countries.
+As Table \ref{tab:gender} shows, gender in the original texts is detectable to some degree in all analyzed countries.
 Slavic language (Slovenian, Czech, and Bulgarian) speakers express their gender the most explicitly, followed by Spanish, English and French speakers.
 The last two (English and French) are surprising for different reasons.
 In French, where gender may be expressed with the language, there is little evidence that speakers express it.
-Similarly to the age, we hypothesize that the case of French could be explained by the tendency toward language uniformity in French political discourse.
+Similarly to age, we hypothesize that the case of French could be explained by the tendency toward language uniformity in French political discourse.
 Contrary to that, in English, where gender expression is not part of the grammar, the speakers' gender can be detected nevertheless, indicating differences in expression between male and female MPs.

+In Table \ref{tab:genderTranslated} we see that gender differences are detectable also if the speeches are first translated to English (as gender neutral concerning grammar), indicating differences in the expression between male and female MPs.
+For Bulgarian, Spanish, and French, we can observe small differences in prediction scores compared to the original languages (in Table \ref{tab:gender}), while Czech and Slovene show substantially lower prediction performance for the translated speeches.
+Nevertheless, in Slovene the gender differences are still the most pronounced.

+Based on both original and translated speeches, we can conclude that gender differences exist in all analyzed countries.